Should You Form an LLC or S-Corp? A Simple Decision Framework

 What Each One Actually Is

 An LLC (Limited Liability Company) is a business structure.
 It protects your personal assets (house, car, savings) from business debts and lawsuits.
-By default, a single-member LLC is taxed as a sole proprietorship — all profit flows to your personal tax return and you pay self-employment tax on the full amount.
+By default, a single-member LLC is taxed as a sole proprietorship.
+All profit flows to your personal tax return and you pay self-employment tax on the full amount.

-An S-Corp is not a business structure — it's a tax election.
+An S-Corp is not a business structure.
+It's a tax election.
 You can form an LLC and then elect S-Corp tax status with the IRS.
 This doesn't change your liability protection.
 What it changes is how you're taxed.

 This distinction trips people up.
 You don't choose between an LLC *or* an S-Corp.
 You form an LLC, and then you *may* elect S-Corp taxation on top of it.